HGVSnomenclature/hgvs-nomenclature/docs/software.md

     - extraction: Is the software able to generate a description from a reference and observed sequence?
     - liftover: Does the software support mapping variants between aligned genomic sequences?
     - normalization: Does the software normalize variants (e.g., 3' shift) and rewrite (e.g., `ins` → `dup`)
-    - parsing: Does the software parse HGVS expressions into a object model usable by the client?
+    - parsing: Does the software parse variant descriptions into a object model usable by the client?
     - transcription: Does the software support mapping variants between genome and transcript variants?
     - translation: Does the software infer protein consequences from transcript variants?
     - validation: Does the software provide syntactic validation (i.e., the correct form) and semantic validation (i.e., the parsed structure makes sense)?